xwmx/notes-app-cli/README.md

   preserved when the note is retrieved or set via AppleScript, so any formatting in this line will likely be lost or inconsistent with what's displayed in Notes.app.

+Examples:
+  # Export all notes in the defualt account.
+  notes-app export ~/Documents/Example

+  # Export all notes in the folder named "Example Folder"
 ```

 #### `folders`